-JACKSON, Miss.
-(AP) — The Justice Department made a rare intervention Tuesday to try to bring improvements in the beleaguered water system in Mississippi's capital city, which nearly collapsed in late summer and continues to struggle.
+The Justice Department is making a rare intervention to try to bring improvements in the beleaguered water system in the Mississippi capital city

 The department filed a proposal to appoint a third-party manager for the Jackson water system.
 That is meant to be an interim step while the federal government, the city of Jackson and the Mississippi State Department of Health try to negotiate a court-enforced consent decree, the department said in a news release.
 The goal is to achieve long-term sustainability of the system and the city’s compliance with the Safe Drinking Water Act and other laws.